-Dr. Jillian Whatley attended Miles College in Birmingham, Alabama where she received her B.S in Education.
-She continued her education at the University of Tennessee, Knoxville where she received her M.S. in Education.
-She attended Gallaudet University in Washington, DC to obtain a M.A in Developmental Psychology and a Specialist degree in School Psychologist, both with an emphasis in deafness.
-Dr. Jillian Whatley also uses American Sign Language and graduated with her doctorate in May 2018.
+Dr. Jillian Whatley received her B.S in Education from Miles College Birmingham, Al. She continued her education at the University of Tennessee, Knoxville where she received her M.S. in Education, and Gallaudet University in Washington, DC to obtain an M.A in Developmental Psychology and a Specialist degree in School Psychologist, both with an emphasis in deafness.

 Dr. Whatley received her Ph.D. from Mercer University in Atlanta, GA.
 Dr. Whatley’s dissertation was entitled Implicit Bias as a Contributing Factor to Disproportionality of African Americans in Special Education: The Promise of a Bias Literacy Intervention, which was published in 2018.